bodom0015/developer-workflow/README.md

 Once the repository is finished forking, you will notice that it is now called **YOUR_GITHUB_USER/developer-workflow**.

-Feel free to modify your personal fork in any way you see fit.
+This is your personal fork that only you have access to push (by default).
+You can modify your personal fork in any way you see fit without affecting the upstream repository.

 ### Cloning a Repository
-Now you can **Clone** a local copy of your repository by clicking the green "Clone or download" button at the top-right.
+Now you can **Clone** a local copy of your personal fork by clicking the green "Clone or download" button at the top-right.
+From here, you can copy the HTTPS endpoint for this repository into your clipboard.

-At a terminal on your local machine, copy the url of the GitHub repo and substitute it into the following command:
+At a terminal on your local machine, paste the URL into the following command:
 ```bash
 git clone https://github.com/YOUR_GITHUB_USER/developer-workflow.git
 cd developer-workflow/